 Seth Yalcin Associate Professor of Philosophy (Ph.D., MIT).
 He works mostly in the philosophy of language, but his research interests extend to issues in the philosophy of mind, metaphysics, formal epistemology, and linguistics.

-Meir Dan-Cohen Milo Reese Robbins Chair in Legal Ethics (LL.M., JSD, Yale University).
-He is a faculty member at the law school where he holds the Milo Reese Robbins Chair in Legal Ethics.
-His main interests are in legal, moral, and political philosophy, with a special emphasis on the relevance to those areas of conceptions of self.
-This range of interests is exhibited in his recent book, Harmful Thoughts: Essays on Law, Self, and Morality (2002, Princeton University Press).
+Meir Dan-Cohen Professor at the law school where he holds the Milo Reese Robbins Chair in Legal Ethics (LL.M., JSD, Yale University).
+His main interests are in legal, moral, and political philosophy, with a special emphasis on the relevance to these fields of our conceptions of the various actors, individual and collective, that occupy them.
+He is the author of Rights, Persons, and Organizations: A Legal Theory for Bureaucratic Society, (UC Press, 1986; 2nd Edition, Quid Pro Books, 2016); Harmful Thoughts: Essays on Law, Self, and Morality (Princeton UP, 2002); and Normative Subjects: Self and Collectivity in Morality and Law (Oxford UP, 2016).

 G. R. F. (John) Ferrari Professor of Classics (Ph.D.
 Cambridge University, Classics).
 Professor Ferrari teaches in the Classics department, where he specializes in ancient philosophy.
 His philosophic interests are in the areas of aesthetics, hermeneutics, and political thought.
 He has published primarily on Plato, with books on the Phaedrus and the Republic, and has collaborated on a new translation of the Republic.